meryamkaddoum-max/DBMS_09/README.md

 `api.py` contains all HTTP logic; `ui.py` contains all widget code; `__main__.py` wires them together.
 Name one concrete benefit this separation provides when you want to write automated tests for the API client.

 > *Your answer:*
-I would use an APT repository together with tools such as reprepro or aptly.
-This allows Debian and Ubuntu systems to receive updates automatically through the standard apt update and apt upgrade mechanism.
+The API client can be tested independently from the graphical user interface by mocking HTTP requests, making automated testing easier and faster.

 **Question B – Event-Driven vs Sequential:**
 A fellow student proposes using a `while True` loop in the main thread to poll the API every 5 seconds and update the display.
 Explain why this approach would break the tkinter application, and describe the correct alternative.

 > *Your answer:*
-The API client can be tested independently from the graphical user interface by mocking HTTP requests, making automated testing easier and faster.
+A while True loop in the main thread blocks tkinter's event loop, causing the GUI to freeze.
+The correct approach is to use tkinter's after() method or a background thread to perform periodic updates without blocking the interface.

 **Question C – API Key in the Dialog:**
 The connection dialog collects the API key at runtime and stores it in `api.HEADERS` for the session only.
 It is never written to disk.
 What are the security advantages of this approach compared to storing the key in a configuration file in the user's home directory?